 Aurora is a bold and accomplished film.
 The issue is whether you want to spend three hours appreciating a film while not really enjoying.
 Puiu cannot be faulted for this film, but at the same time, it feels like hard work.

-Aurora will be released in selected cinemas on 9th November.
+Aurora is released in select cinemas on 9th November 2012.